zarfld/gptp-fork/README.md

 ## Syncing with the Original Repository

 A GitHub Actions workflow has been created to automate syncing the forked repository with the original repository.
 The workflow runs at regular intervals to pull changes from the original repository and push them to the forked repository.
 The workflow uses the `actions/checkout` action to pull changes from the original repository and ensures that the forked repository remains consistent with the original repository.

+## Static Code Analysis Fixes and Resource Management Enhancements

+PawelModrzejewski's fork includes several improvements that address issues identified through static code analysis and enhance resource management:

+* **Static Code Analysis Fixes**: Fixes for null pointer dereferences, resource management problems, and other issues identified through tools like `cppcheck` and `clang-tidy`.
+* **Resource Management Enhancements**: Proper allocation and deallocation of resources, reducing potential memory leaks and improving overall efficiency.
+* **Platform-Specific Adjustments**: Modifications tailored for Linux and Windows platforms to enhance compatibility and performance.

+By integrating these updates, you can leverage improvements that address known issues and enhance the overall functionality of the gPTP daemon.